Skip to content

 Clinical experience, as well as research in nerve pain conditions, has shown that magnesium can be an effective treatment for pain.
 Studies have proven that magnesium decreases nerve pain.

-You can use magnesium as a spray, cream, oil or as an oral supplement.
+Magnesium is best absorbed when several forms are taken at once like our 4 magnesium MPS.
 Some recipes and smoothies are packed with magnesium.
 If taking it as a supplement it is good to take it consistently either first thing in the morning or with a meal.
 Take up to 1000 mg per day.

 Fish Oils